deedubyalabs/crm-pro/memory-bank/project-overview.md

 The platform should feel like an intelligent and indispensable AI-powered co-pilot to the solo contractor:

 *   **Conversational First:** Interaction with the system, especially for data-intensive tasks, should be as simple and natural as having a conversation with an intelligent LangGraph.js assistant via embedded chat interfaces.
 The AI should understand natural language, ask clarifying questions, and proactively guide the user.
 This includes an embedded chat interface within the Estimate view for direct interaction with the AI Estimator agent, an embedded chat interface within the Project details view for project updates, task management, and information retrieval, an embedded chat interface within the Jobs module for direct interaction with AI agents for task management and updates, embedded chat interfaces within Work Orders and Service Tickets modules for AI assistance, an embedded chat interface within the Change Orders module for AI assistance, an embedded chat interface within the Daily Logs module for AI assistance, an embedded chat interface within the Expenses module for AI assistance, and an embedded chat interface within the Purchase Orders module for AI assistance.
-*   **Intuitive & Uncluttered:** The UI (adapted from the existing PROActive OS, EstiMATE Pro, and FloorPlan Pro) should be clean, easy to navigate, and mobile-friendly.
+*   **Intuitive & Uncluttered:** The UI (adapted from the existing PROActive ONE, EstiMATE Pro, and FloorPlan Pro) should be clean, easy to navigate, and mobile-friendly.
 Avoid overwhelming users with excessive options or complex configurations, presenting information and AI suggestions contextually.
 *   **Efficient & Fast:** Key workflows, especially estimate creation and data retrieval, must be quick and responsive, leveraging the performance of the Agent Data Fabric and optimized AI models.
 *   **Efficient Data Management:** Enabling users to easily clean up and organize their contact list through efficient deletion and filtering options, with AI potentially assisting in data hygiene and categorization.
 *   **Integrated & Seamless:** Data should flow logically between modules and integrated third-party services, minimizing redundant data entry.
 The experience should feel like one cohesive application, with LangGraph.js agents orchestrating interactions behind the scenes.
 The integration of AI-suggested line items directly into the estimate form's line items section provides a unified view for both AI and manual input, contributing to this seamless experience.
 Utilize modals for initial creation forms for Contacts, Opportunities, and Jobs, ensuring a streamlined UI.
 This also includes seamless integration with the Cost Items database from the Estimate items view via a side drawer, and utilizing modals/sidedrawers for adding items, sections, and new cost items.
 Furthermore, it will feature an Estimates list dashboard and a Bidding section within the Estimate view for creating bid packages and managing submissions.
 Upon estimate approval, a clear UI element will present options for adding items to Schedule of Values, generating initial invoices, and creating projects/schedules.
 It will also feature a Projects dashboard list view and a comprehensive Project details view with clear navigation to various integrated sections (Summary, Financial, Schedule of Values, Documents, Time, Files & Photos, Contacts, Schedule, Procurement, Client Access, Reports).
 Dedicated "Work Orders" and "Service Tickets" modules will be implemented, deeply integrated with clients, projects, and membership plans, including electronic signature support.
 A dedicated "Change Orders" module will be implemented, deeply linked to Projects and Customers, with a process for adding items (import from Estimate/SOV), a workflow for submission/approval (email, client e-signature), status tracking, and automatic updates to project financials/SOV.
 A dedicated "Daily Logs" module will be implemented, deeply linked to Projects, with sections for people on site, materials, equipment, notes, files, and incidents.
 A dedicated "Expenses" module will be implemented, deeply linked to Projects, with comprehensive fields for tracking details, and an option to mark as Billable.
 A "Purchase Orders" module will be implemented, deeply linked to Projects and Suppliers, with comprehensive fields for tracking details, and the ability to add items (import from Cost Items Database/SOV, or manually).